 These spiders are topped with a chocolate candy and the candy eyes add the perfect touch.
 Kids and adults all love them!
-They are the perfect Halloween dessert and one of our favorite recipes to make each fall season.
+They are the perfect Halloween dessert and look great served alongside some spooky Halloween punch and mummy hot dogs!

 Ingredients for Halloween Spider Cookies